zigomir/vite-test/readme.md

 - `@vue/test-utils`
 - `puppeteer` only if you want to run same tests on your CI

-See ./test directory

 ## usage

-edit `test/test.js` and
+edit `test/test.js` to add more test files

 ```sh
 # for ci